xddq/nodejs-typescript-modern-starter/README.md

 - Yarn/Npm scripts ready to do everything you commonly need.
 Supporting `compile`, `clean`, `test`, `bundle`, `dev` and `start`.
 These scripts are created to be compatible with the operating systems linux, macos and windows.
-- Github Actions in place runnung with current node version (18,20) on linux, macos and windows to automatically (for each PR):
+- Github Actions in place runnung with current node LTS version (20) on linux, macos and windows to automatically (for each PR):
   - test the code
   - compile the codebase from ts to js